mozilla/bug-handling/policy/triage-bugzilla.md

 ### Automatic Triage Overrides

-When a bug is tracked for a release, i.e. the `tracking_firefoxNN` flag is set to `+` triage decisons will be overriden, or made as follows:
+When a bug is tracked for a release, i.e. the `tracking_firefoxNN` flag is set to `+` or `blocking` triage decisions will be overriden, or made as follows:

-- If a bug is tracked for beta or release, its priority will be set to `P1`
+- If a bug is tracked for or blocking beta, release or ESR, its priority will be set to `P1`
-- If a bug is tracked for nightly, its priority will be set to `P2`
+- If a bug is tracked for or blocking nightly, its priority will be set to `P2`

 Because bugs can be bumped in priority it's essental that triage owners review their [`P1`](https://bugzilla.mozilla.org/buglist.cgi?priority=P1&f1=triage_owner&o1=equals&resolution=---&v1=%25user%25) and [`P2`](https://bugzilla.mozilla.org/buglist.cgi?priority=P2&f1=triage_owner&o1=equals&resolution=---&v1=%25user%25) bugs frequently.